What is a Medical Laboratory Technician?

 Question: Are there any pre-requisites required to enroll into the phlebotomy classes and receive a phlebotomy certification?

-Answer: For the PHB certification, there are no pre-requisites required and you will need to take the PHB 170 course offered through WKCTC and then the PHB 152 course, which is the clinical rotation, to be eligible for a Phlebotomy certificate from WKCTC.
-The phlebotomy classes are offered only in fall and spring semesters.
-The PHB 170 classes are split classes and are offered on:
+Answer: For the PHB certification, there are no pre-requisites required and you will need to take the PHB 170 lecture course offered through WKCTC prior to PHB 152 clinical rotation course to be eligible for a Phlebotomy certificate from WKCTC.
+The phlebotomy classes are only offered in fall and spring semesters.

 Additional Resources / Training